unchainedshop/unchained/docs/source/config/email-template.md

 Order number: {{orderNumber}}`
 ```

-what is left now is use this to ovewright any of the existing email template. in this case we will over `ACCOUNT_ACTION`.
+what is left now is use this to overweight any of the existing email template. in this case we will over `ACCOUNT_ACTION`.

 next write the function that will combine this template with variables used in it using `MessagingDirector.renderToText` static function and return email configuration array of object/s.